k8ssandra/start.k8ssandra.io/README.md

-# K8ssandra Configuration Builder README
+# K8ssandra Configuration Builder

-This repository configures K8ssandra yaml files with a custom UI running at start.k8ssandra.io.
+This repository configures K8ssandra yaml files with a custom UI running at [start.k8ssandra.io](https://start.k8ssandra.io).

 ## Using

 There are helpful links and mouse-over tooltips to help guide users through the configuration experience.
-Additional documentation for k8ssandra and related services can be accessed at docs.k8ssandra.io.
+Additional documentation for k8ssandra and related services can be accessed at [docs.k8ssandra.io](https://docs.k8ssandra.io).

 ## Building